Titanfall 2: Release

 EA partnered with a restaurant and a snack food company to promote the game.
 Players who purchased food or drink at any Buffalo Wild Wings restaurant received a free customization item and access to a multiplayer mode.
 Similarly, players who purchased Mountain Dew or Doritos were given a code granting them double XP, early access to a new multiplayer mode, a Titan, and Titan customization items.
 EA also partnered with toy manufacturer McFarlane Toys to produce a toyline for the game which includes a seven-inch tall Cooper figure and a ten-inch tall BT-7274 figure.
 Respawn prepared two technical tests for the PlayStation 4 and Xbox One users in August 2016, allowing players to try some of the game's multiplayer modes and maps.
 They made several major gameplay adjustments after hearing feedback from players participating in these tests.
 The official Titanfall Twitter account, controlled by EA rather than Respawn, also helped promote the game by suggesting it to Twitter users who indicated they were looking for games to play.
 It was also used to mock its competitors.
 Players who purchased Battlefield 1 and this game also had exclusive access to a Titan skin inspired by World War I.

 At E3 2016, Respawn announced that all the updates and downloadable content would be free for all players.
 Inspired by Evolve's free maps model, the team hoped this approach would make players more satisfied with the full-priced package.
 Respawn supported the game with multiple pieces of downloadable content in the first year after the game's release, including:

-Since early 2021, Titanfall 2 and its predecessor were hit with frequent DDoS attacks, which rendered the online multiplayer unplayable.
-A mod, named Northstar (named after the eponymous Titan chassis), was released, giving support for custom servers to counter-act the unplayable servers.
+Since early 2021, the servers for Titanfall 2 and its predecessor were hit with frequent DDoS attacks, which rendered the online multiplayer unplayable.
+A mod, named Northstar (named after the eponymous Titan chassis), was released, giving support for custom servers to counteract the unplayable servers.

+In September 2023, an update to the game addressed PC server stability issues which forced players to disconnect from matchmaking services if an active server was not able to be found.
+The update also patched areas of map geometry that allowed players to navigate out-of-bounds.
+Each affected area was marked with a plushie of Nessie, the mascot for Respawn's Apex Legends.
+Additionally, game playlists were updated to include new and retired game modes.